 After the movie theater closed in the late 1950’s the Hatem family vacated the building, with Mr. Hatem using the Main Theater for storage.
 A fire in the building adjacent to the Red Men’s Hall in the 1960’s severely damaged the theater roof.
 Unrepaired, water began to pour through the structure causing excessive damage to the building’s floors and plaster walls.

 In 1976 Mr. Hatem agreed to sell the building for $500 to a demolition company who wanted to salvage the valuable steel I-Beams in the structure.
-Local citizen Skip Ricketts who was operating a diner down the street from the theater overheard their plans.
+Local citizen, Skip Ricketts, who operated a diner down the street from the theater had overheard their plans.
 Alarmed at the loss of this town landmark, he approached Mr. Hatem and offered him $500 for the building.
-Mr. Hatem agreed to sell it to him.
-Ricketts had to borrow $500 from his father to make the purchase.
+Mr. Hatem agreed to sell it to him and Ricketts had to borrow the money from his father to make the purchase.
 He then joined with three other of the town’s younger citizens to form a non-profit organization to own and save the building.
 The group renamed the building the Tecumseh Theater in honor of the great Shawnee Indian chief Tecumseh and those who supported it became known as the Tecumseh Theater Group.

 The financial reality of owning a building and paying the debt incurred by repairs led to the institution of a number of annual fundraising events.
 These activities became part of the local culture.
 A Concert in The Park series was started in 1977 and ran through 2006 featuring local musicians and homemade ice cream in the Saltlick Township Memorial Park down the street from the theater.
 The Walter Harrop Classic adult men’s basketball tournament ran from 1977 until 2001 held first at the Shawnee School and then Miller High School raising substantial funds for the building’s operating expenses.
 It was replaced by the Sis Norris Classic, a youth girl’s basketball tournament which ran until 2011.
 These events not only helped the theater but honored two beloved Shawnee citizen athletes, Walter Harrop, the dean of coaches in southeastern Ohio who coached many successful Shawnee High School Indian teams from the 1920’s to the 1960’s, and Alice “Sis” Norris Harbarger, a star girls basketball player at SHS during the 1930’s who is now a member of the Ohio High School Basketball Hall of Fame.